 What is a Roku?

-Physically, the Roku 3 is a small black box that comes with a remote control and power adapter.
-Roku connects to the Internet through your home’s Wi-Fi network or Ethernet cable, so you definitely need an Internet connection to use it.
+Roku comes in several versions but basically, it is a small black box or stick that comes with a remote control and power adapter.
+Roku connects to the Internet through your home’s Wi-Fi network (some models also have Ethernet connector), so you need an Internet connection to use it.

-Note that if you already have a “smart TV”, you probably don't need a Roku.
+If you already have a “smart TV”, you might not need a Roku.
 Your smart TV already does a lot of what the Roku does.

 Physically hooking up your Roku is pretty easy.
 Plug in the power adapter to the wall, and connect the other end to your Roku.
 Then, plug in an HDMI cable (not included!) to your Roku and your TV.

 Setting up your passwords is more of a pain.
 You will need to select your Wi-Fi network and enter your password using the dreaded letter-picker and remote control:

 Then you’ll have to create a Roku account if you don’t already have one.
 One annoying thing is that it asks for your credit card information, even if you never plan to purchase any paid programming.

 Note: Carefully follow the step-by-step setup instructions.
 Do not Google “Roku setup” on your computer or phone and start registering at the first website that shows up.
 There are scammers out there collecting “registration” fees when it should be totally free!

 For every streaming service that you have (such as Netflix, Hulu, and so forth), you’ll have to go through the drill of authorizing your account, usually by getting a code from the Roku and entering it on your computer or phone.
 But, it’s a one-time deal.
 You won’t have to do it again.